markdeleon01/spring6-webflux-h2-uppercaseband-webapp/README.md

 The articles are categorized and displayed according to the various sections of the website, such as highlights on the home page, events, discography section, and band information section;
-they are stored and retrieved as documents from an embedded MongoDB NoSQL database.
+they are stored and retrieved from an embedded H2 R2DBC database.

 The article resources are exposed with the API route: http://localhost:8080/api/v1/articles